mobile app bar

 Jun 5, 2024; Boston, MA, USA; TV analyst and former player Richard Jefferson during the NBA Finals Media Day at TD Garden

-Imagine it being October and there’s no NBA games scheduled.
-That’s what the league and fans had to experience in 2011 when the NBA entered a two-month long lockout, which reduced the length of the season to 66 games per team.
-If certain measures aren’t taken, we could be headed towards another similar situation.
+Imagine it being October and there are no NBA games.
+That’s what the league and fans had to endure in 2011 during the two-month-long lockout.
+The length of the season was reduced to 66 games per team back then.
+We could be headed toward a similar situation if measures aren’t taken to mitigate the issues.

-“There’s most likely going to be something that has happened in the ’90s, and the 2000s, and shoutout to the WNBA, they know what we’re talking about, people have been screaming that it’s a bad deal from the onset,” he added.
+“There’s most likely going to be something that has happened in the ’90s and the 2000s.
+And shoutout to the WNBA, they know what we’re talking about, people have been screaming that it’s a bad deal from the onset,” added Jefferson.

 About the author